 Assertive Community Treatment (ACT) is an Evidence-Based Practice (EBP) designed to provide comprehensive treatment and support services to individuals who are diagnosed with serious mental illness.
 ACT services are provided by a multidisciplinary team and are designed to be provided in the most integrated setting possible to maximize independence and community integration.

 KEY COMPONENTS: All ACT team members know and can work with all individuals served by the team.
 Team members do not carry individuals caseloads, rather the entire team is responsible for the entire caseload.
 Team members meet daily to coordinate services for ACT participants.
 ACT teams are typically staffed at a ratio of 1:10 (meaning 1 full time team member for every 10 individuals served by the team).

 The ACT team includes: a team leader, a licensed medical practitioner (psychiatrist or PMHNP), nurses, therapists, substance abuse specialists, supported employment specialists, peer support specialists, case managers, and other mental health specialists.
-Please click here to learn more about the multidisciplinary team.
+Please go to the Resource Center to learn more about the multidisciplinary team.

 Full responsibility for treatment services

 Rather than brokering out services, the ACT team provides almost all treatment services, which includes: case management, counseling / psychotherapy, psychiatric services / medication management, crisis services, integrated dual disorder treatment, employment and education services, and housing support.

 While ACT services are individualized to meet each person’s needs, because of the high acuity of ACT participants, they are typically seen on average of 4 times a week.

 Services in the community